-The 586IPVG system board supports two kinds of memory modules: DIMM and SIMM.
+The 586ITBD system board supports two kinds of memory modules: DIMM and SIMM.
 DIMM, which sometimes uses SDRAM, performs better than SIMM, which uses DRAM.
 When you are purchasing DIMMs, please specify you want the Intel compatible type.
 (There are DIMMs made for other types of computers that are not compatible.)

-DIM and SIM modules cannot exist on the 586IPVG system board at the same time.
+DIM and SIM modules cannot exist on the 586ITBD system board at the same time.
 Use either SIMM or DIMM only.
-Make sure JP5 is set according to the type of memory module installed on the system board.

 The two 168-pin DIMM (Dual In-line Memory Module) sockets use x64 EDO, FPM and SDRAM.
-The 586IPVG system board can support 8MB to 64MB memory using 1MBx64, 2MBx64 or 4MBx64 DIMM.
+The 586ITBD system board can support 8MB to 64MB memory using 1MBx64, 2MBx64 or 4MBx64 DIMM.
 The table below shows the supported DIM modules and their corresponding memory sizes.